T0wby/EsmoChampFilter/README.md

-# EsmoChamps - Champion Database Manager
+# EsmoChampFilter - Champion Database Manager

 A WPF desktop application for managing and analyzing champion data from the online game [ESMO](https://esmo.gg).